Nikola Pilić

-Nikola "Niki" Pilić (born 27 August 1939) is a Croatian former professional tennis player who competed for SFR Yugoslavia.
+Nikola Pilić (27 August 1939 – 22 September 2025) was a Croatian professional tennis player who competed for SFR Yugoslavia.
+He was the coach of the Croatian, West German and Serbian national tennis teams, with whom he won several Davis Cup titles.
+He participated in the founding of the Association of Tennis Professionals (ATP) and the professionalization of tennis.

-He was one of the Handsome Eight.
+Pilić was one of the Handsome Eight.
 Pilić was ranked world No. 6 in January 1968 and world No. 7 for 1967 by Lance Tingay of The Daily Telegraph.

 Early life

-Pilić was born in Split, Banovina of Croatia, Kingdom of Yugoslavia to Krsto Pilić and Danica Tomić-Ferić five days before the outbreak of World War II that began on 1 September 1939 with the German invasion of Poland.
+Pilić was born in Split, then in the Banovina of Croatia of the Kingdom of Yugoslavia, on 27 August 1939, to Krsto Pilić and Danica Tomić-Ferić.

 The youngster took up tennis during the summer of 1952.
 Thirteen years of age at this point, he began practicing on the Firule tennis club clay courts in parallel to studying shipbuilding at the streamlined high school in Split.
 Upon graduating he attempted to enrol at a community college (viša škola) in Zagreb, but due to not meeting the entrance criteria ended up in Novi Sad where he studied government administration (viša upravna škola).

 Tennis career

+In 1964 he won the Moscow International Championships against countryman Boro Jovanović in five sets.
 Pilic reached the semifinals of Wimbledon in 1967, beating Roy Emerson.
 Then open tennis arrived and Pilić was one of the Handsome Eight, a group of players signed by Lamar Hunt in 1968 for the newly formed professional World Championship Tennis (WCT) group.

+In 1970, Pilić won the Bristol Open or West of England Championships defeating Tom Okker in a long match, Graham Stilwell, Marty Riessen, John Newcombe in a close match, and Rod Laver in the final.

-In 1970, Pilić won the men's doubles title at the US Open with his French partner Pierre Barthès by defeating the Australians John Newcombe and Rod Laver in four sets.
+Also that season, Pilić won the men's doubles title at the US Open with his French partner Pierre Barthès by defeating the Australians John Newcombe and Rod Laver in four sets.
 His best singles performance at a Grand Slam tournament came in 1973 when he reached the final of the French Open, losing to Ilie Năstase in straight sets.

 Pilić was the catalyst to the 1973 Wimbledon boycott.
 In May 1973, the Yugoslav tennis federation alleged that Pilić had refused to represent them in a Davis Cup tie against New Zealand earlier that month.
 Pilić denied the charge, but was suspended by the federation, and the suspension was upheld by the ILTF, albeit decreased from nine months to one month, meaning that he could not enter the Wimbledon Championships.
 In protest at the suspension, 81 of Pilić's fellow professionals, organized into the Association of Tennis Professionals (ATP), and including 13 of the 16 seeds, withdrew from the 1973 Wimbledon Championships.